davidkim9299/Project/README.md

    - Since developers have used Java to build android app, Kotlin has really similar grammar and structure with Java
    - Study to undestand what Kotlin is
    - Create first page of the app
-   - Image will not be displayed when it has too many pixels
+   - Learned that image will not be displayed when it has too many pixels
    - Put test image to display in device. and it works.

-  #Print app name and put [start] button whcih let user starts explorer the app
+  #Set sign-up buttons

 # MAR 23th